in the State of California, Inc.

 at the very bottom-left of this page)

-Hint: Download the pdf document, then print it from your computer.
+Hint: Download and save the pdf document, then print it from YOUR computer.

 ~ ~ ~

 The San Diego Colony

 ~ ~ W E L C O M E S Y O U ~ ~

 For our next San Diego Mayflower Colony Meeting in May 2015, come join us as we welcome our guest speaker,

 Mr. Gabe Selak, San Diego History Center Public Programs Manager.